KaramMU/Knight-s-tour-problem/README.md

 # Traveling Knight Problem
 # Algorithim that solves the problem
-# Gui that demosntrates the movement of the Knight
+# GUI that demosntrates the movement of the Knight